-In my experience, fit guides from snowshoe manufacturers tend to put you into a snowshoe size designed for powdery snow requiring a high degree of flotation.
+Most fit guides from snowshoe manufacturers tend to put you into a snowshoe size designed for powdery snow requiring a high degree of flotation.
 If you plan on snowshoeing on packed trails, consider downsizing to a shorter and narrower snowshoe, than the one recommended for your combined body and gear weight.

 If in doubt, ask around.
-Post a question about sizing on an online forum or meetup group with local hikers that are familiar with the terrain in your area.
+Post a question about sizing on an online forum or facebook group with local hikers that are familiar with the terrain in your area.
 They can give you the advice you need to purchase the right size snowshoe for your needs.